Best Pregnancy Safe Tinted Moisturizer (Updated 2026 Guide)

 CAUTION

 Octinoxate is a chemical UV filter in sunscreens.
 Has been detected in fetal blood with estrogenic activity concerns.
-A chemical UV filter detected in fetal blood with estrogenic activity.
-ACOG recommends avoiding chemical sunscreens during pregnancy when mineral alternatives are available.
+A chemical UV filter that has been detected in fetal blood and shows estrogenic activity.
+Mineral sunscreens are preferred during pregnancy.

 talc